By Philippa Kiraly, Special to The Sybaritic Singer

 SHAK had its origins in 2005 as a series of historical day camps for children, the brain child of Shulamit Kleinerman, a scholar/musician who plays medieval vielle and Renaissance violin, and who created the camps to explore music, dance, crafts and stories from the 12-18th centuries.
 Her idea grew to include year-round workshops and classes for instrumentalists in an Early Music Youth Academy.
 Children began to come back year after year and SHAK began to give concert of early songs, in 2010 creating its first CD.

-Staged performances began in 2013, when stage director and manager Carmen Mettler, whose child started coming to camp in 2011, came on board and each year since, SHAK has created a theatrical show with historical costumes, period music on instruments of the time, singing and sometimes period dancing and/or fencing.
-Kleinerman is the only staff SHAK has, though she is joined by many collaborators in their respective areas of period expertise.
+Staged performances began in 2011, when stage director and manager Carmen Mettler, whose child started coming to camp, came on board and each year since, SHAK has created a theatrical show with historical costumes, period music on instruments of the time, singing and sometimes period dancing and/or fencing.
+Kleinerman is joined by many collaborators in their respective areas of period expertise.

 Depending on the mix and skill levels of the children, performances may be an adaptation of a Baroque opera (Handel‘s Alcina and Serse have both been performed by SHAK) or an original historical script.
-These last are written by Jacob Breedlove (maker/teacher of and performer on medieval instruments) to highlight times and happenings not much known, such as the pageant performed earlier this month of Master Finno’s Song Book.
+These last are written by Kleinerman with assistance by Jacob Breedlove (maker/teacher of and performer on medieval instruments) to highlight times and happenings not much known, such as the pageant performed earlier this month of Songbook.
 Originally the songs, some already centuries old, others new at the time, had been taught to the cathedral school students in the Finnish city of Turku, and later were gathered and edited by the school’s headmaster Finno with a student.

 Currently, Kleinerman says, “I’m also striving to be a voice for justice and inclusivity, which means writing in feminist subplots and turning to interesting characters like the somewhat gender-nonconforming seventeenth-century music patron Queen Christina of Sweden.
 We’re beginning to explore project ideas around the history of Jews and Muslims in early modern Europe.”